-The criteria in the Standard have a consistent sections that together make it clear how to create great public code.
+The Standard describes a number of criteria.
+All criteria have consistent sections that make it clear how to create great public code.

 This section lists what needs to be done in order to comply with the standard.

 The following keywords in this document are to be interpreted as described in IETF RFC 2119:

 - SHALL NOT

 This section offers actions you can take to see if a contribution is compliant with the Standard.
 This is key if you want to operationalize the Standard.